divijghose/firedrake/Firedrake-meeting-2023-06-14.md

 Sadly this is just not possible without significant petsc4py changes/Cython magic.
 I can avoid lazy imports in Python but `cimport petsc4py.PETSc` is everywhere in our Cython code and this also initialises PETSc (and hence MPI).

+- DH: This would require potentially involved changes in petsc4py equivalent to mpi4py (`import mpi4py; mpi4py.rc.initialize = False; from mpi4py import MPI`).

 ## CW: Adjoint caching strategies

 See https://github.com/firedrakeproject/firedrake/issues/2979.

+- DH: Creating solvers is inherently expensive because of work done factorising the matrices.
+- DH: The need for a linear solver in the adjoint will go away with dual spaces because we can have cofunctions as RHS.
+Therefore optimising the linear solve at present may not be a current priority.
+- DH: We could possibly replace `NonlinearVariationalSolver` and `LinearVariationalSolver` with `VariationalSolver` in future.

 ## Merge PRs